This product is successfully added to your cart

 CARTOUCHE BOTTOM RIGHT: Denmark, or Cimbria, or Kingdom of Denmark, divided into its many parts by sounds and inlets, is bordered in the east by Sweden, in the south by Saxony and Westphalia, in the west by the North Sea (German Sea), in the north by Norway.

 It has the provinces Scania, Halland, and Blekinge on the Swedish border.
 This area is pleasant, fertile and well-populated.
 This is where Helsingborg is located, from which a narrow sound leads to the Island of Zealand, on which lies the famous toll station near the fortress of Kronborg and the royal residence of Hafnia, or Copenhagen.
-Laland, Falster, and some smaller islands are to the south of Zealand, and Langeland is further to the west.
+Laland, Falster, and some smaller islands are south of Zealand, and Langeland is further west.
 The Fyn is a separate Danish island but smaller than Zealand; 37 smaller islands surround it.
 From Fyn, a comfortable sea crossing leads to Schleswig, joined by the Cimbrian Peninsula, northern Jutland.
 From there, Wenslia, a peninsula, stretches in a wedge shape towards Norway as far as the town of Skagen, the outermost tip of Cimbria.
 Cimbria is accessible from Saxony via Holstein, with Wagrien, Storman and Dithmarschen.
 These are duchies that are happily subject to the Danish King.
-They are under the administration of the gracious, noble Count H. Rantzau, renowned in the fine arts and the art of warfare.
+They are under the administration of the gracious, noble Count H. Rantzau, a figure renowned in the fine arts and the art of warfare, whose influence reverberates through Danish history.
 1585.

 COMMENTARY BY BRAUN: "Denmark, the continent's outermost territory in the north, consists of distinct areas that are connected and joined up.
 The country is dotted with many bodies of water and varies according to the shapes of the straits.
 Its most elegant territories are the Duchy of Holstein, Dithmarschen, Schleswig, Scania, Halland, Blekinge and Jutland.
 There are also many wonderful islands.
 Scania is superior in size and wealth to the other provinces of the kingdom. [...]
-It is the most beautiful territory in Denmark, has brave men, is rich in grain, brimming with trade goods, and is full of churches, noble palaces, administrative buildings, manor houses and monasteries.
+It is the most beautiful territory in Denmark.
+It has brave men, is rich in grain, and is brimming with trade goods.
+It has churches, noble palaces, administrative buildings, manor houses, and monasteries.
 The capital is Lund, and it is three miles from Malmö."

-This map of Denmark is unique in the Civitates.
+This map of Denmark, unique in the Civitates, provides a comprehensive geographical overview.
 It is the only real geographical map in a work expressly intended as a city atlas.
 The editors offer it as an overview of the cities that are presented subsequently.
 The map shows that present-day southern Sweden was originally Danish; it passed to Sweden only in 1658.
 The engraving pays homage to Count Heinrich von Rantzau, the Danish governor in Schleswig-Holstein.
 This is clear from his coat of arms flanked by Athena and Ares in the lower right-hand corner in honour of the wise politician and strategist.
 This influential personality had a friendly relationship with Georg Braun and provided him with many documents with views of the northern cities.
 Rantzau took this opportunity to erect a memorial to himself and his family.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.